shavez00/util-twilio-lookup/README.md

 Step 7.
 Navigate to your Twilio console and locate your [Account SID](https://support.twilio.com/hc/en-us/articles/223136607-What-is-an-Application-SID-) and Auth Token.</br>
 Step 8.
 [Securely store your account credentials in your environment varibles.](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) as "TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN"</br>
 Step 9.
 Store your source file CSV in the same location that you cloned the Git repository.
 Decide what you want to name the file where your results will be saved.</br>
 Step 10.
-On the command line, run the utility using the format of 'node lookup.js -sourceFile -destFile -column'.</br>
+On the command line, run the utility using the format of 'node lookup.js sourceFile destFile column'.
+The first column in your csv will be column number 1.</br>
 Step 11.
 Enjoy!

 *** NOTE: The column argument is the column where you've stored the phone numbers you want to lookup the carrier information for.